-- With text and web retrieval, the descriptors for documents are the same as for user queries (words, phrases).
-Search performance is generally good even though we are just considering term occurrences.
-With other media types, it is not that simple.
-A user may want to query with natural language, but the documents do not contain keywords rather low-level signal information.
-This is known as the Semantic Gap. - Consider the image below.
-For a machine, it contains pixels each with a color code attached to it.
-In some cases, additional meta-information may exist.
-For a person, it depicts the Spalentor in Basel.
-When looking for the Spalentor in images, we need to translate the term "Spalentor" somehow to the low-level signal information (or vice-versa).
-But which patterns in the picture let a machine understand that this is a picture relevant for the query "Spalentor". - The semantic gap is the difference between the information extractable in an automated fashion from the raw image data and the interpretation of that same data by a person. - Also note that the semantic gap also depends on the person asking the question; for someone unfamiliar with Basel's history, the picture is simply an interesting piece of architecture.
+- With most retrieval models, the descriptors for documents use the same feature space as the users when querying the system.
+With text documents, the feature space is typically words and phrases, which are easy to employ by users.
+With other document types such as images and music files, the user is struggling to express the query in the signal space of the collection.
+Thus, a user often prefers to query with words which, on the other side, the images or music files do not contain.
+This mismatch of descriptors and query terms is known as the Semantic Gap. - Consider the image below: a user searches with the term 'Spalentor' (depicted on this picture).
+The challenge for the retrieval system is to match this term against the low level representation of the images.
+But what patterns do we need to look for to match the query 'Spalentor'? - The semantic gap is the difference between the information extractable in an automated fashion from the raw image data and the interpretation of that same data by a person.
+This goes beyond the challenge of matching terms against pixels but also depends on the person asking the question; for someone unfamiliar with Basel's history, the picture is simply an interesting piece of architecture.

 - The same gap applies to audio files.
 A user is not expressing a query at the signal level (amplitude, frequencies, etc.) but at a semantic level: "find me a rock ballad" or "funny comedian". - Humans interpret signal information in several steps: - 1.
 Perception we are not measuring the physical quantities but rather obtain a "biased" perception that helps us to further infer information. - The eye is responding to three color channels and luminance.
 The concept of color is merely an interpretation of our brain, but it is essential to the next steps.
 Both eyes combined provide a spatial perspective of the scenery. - The ear is responding to wave lengths and measures delays between the ears to infer direction of the sound.
-The pre-processed signal that reaches the brain is no longer physical quantities. - Generic Semantic Inference the brain interprets the perception and enriches it with semantic information.
+The pre-processed signal that reaches the brain is no longer physical quantities. - 2.
+Generic Semantic Inference the brain interprets the perception and enriches it with semantic information.
 The first step is poorly generic and is focused on important aspects (person, animal, sky, faces).
-At this stage, information hiding prevents over-stimulation of reasoning. - 3.
-Specific Semantic Inference with our knowledge, experience, cultural conditioning, and beliefs, we infer contextual semantics including named objects (Spalentor), events (Soccer match), and abstract concepts (emotions, spatial, time). - This step depends on the individual experience and knowledge of a person.
-You will infer different semantics for a picture of your mother than someone who does not know her. - To close the semantic gap, a machine must address each of the three levels.
+At this stage, information hiding prevents over-stimulation of reasoning. - Specific Semantic Inference with our knowledge, experience, cultural conditioning, and beliefs, we infer contextual semantics including named objects (Spalentor), events (Soccer match), and abstract concepts (emotions, spatial, time). - This step depends on the individual experience and knowledge of a person.
+You will infer different semantics for a picture of your mother than someone who does not know her. - To close the semantic gap, a machine must also address each of the three levels.
 Content-Based Retrieval systems started with the perceptual level.
 Recently, deep learning made huge progress on the generic semantics and on the specific semantics.
-In between, we have classical retrieval on metadata obtained either by manual or automated processes.
-Metadata is matching the semantics of users much better and is still the dominating search paradigm.
+We can employ (automatically generated) meta data to capture these different levels and use the meta data during retrieval tasks.